NVIDIA/NeMo/README.md

 python3 main.py
 ```

-To train a 3B T5 model on Base Command Platform cluster on 20 nodes, use the command:
+To train a 3B model on Base Command Platform cluster on 20 nodes, use the command:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py training=t5/3b run_training=True \
 run_data_preparation=False run_conversion=False run_finetuning=False    run_evaluation=False bignlp_path=/opt/bignlp/bignlp-scripts \
 data_dir=/mount/data/the_pile_t5 base_results_dir=/mount/results training.trainer.num_nodes=\$NGC_ARRAY_SIZE \
 training.model.tokenizer.vocab_file=/mount/data/bpe/vocab.txt
 ```
 The command above assumes that the data and results workspaces are mounted in the `/mount/data` and `/mount/results`
-directories respectively, and that the $NGC_ARRAY_SIZE will use the number of nodes selected when
-creating the job (number of replicas).
+directories respectively. `$NGC_ARRAY_SIZE` is automatically set to the number of nodes that will be used when creating the job (number of replicas).

 #### 4.2.3.
 Training Logs with TensorBoard and Weights & Biases
 <a id="markdown-training-with-tb-wandb" name="training-with-tb-wandb"></a>